 The Arts and Culture of Montréal

 This program offers courses that satisfy all three areas of Cluster II General Education (GHUM, GMUS, and GENG).
-Satisfy your Gen Ed Cluster II requirements by spending a month living in Montreal, exploring its diverse neighborhoods and cultures.
-Attend concerts, jam sessions, Fringe Festival spoken-word performances, International Fireworks competitions; visit museums and funky neighborhood bars; dine at world-class restaurants.
-Musicians can study with professional Montreal musicians and attend performances at Le Festival International de Jazz de Montreal, the world's largest jazz, blues, and world music festival, all in the heart of downtown Montreal.
-Students do not need to play a musical instrument to participate in this session.
+Fulfill your Cluster II requirements by spending a month living in Montreal, exploring its diverse neighborhoods, cultures, and cuisine.
+Attend concerts, jam sessions, Fringe Festival spoken-word performances, International Fireworks competitions; visit museums and funky neighborhood bars; dine at world-class restaurants; meet with young people (including JMU alums) who have made Montreal their home.
 The program also travels to Quebec City (staying in the world famous Chateau Frontenac) to participate in Quebec's annual Independence Day festivities, La Fete Nationale.
 Students do not need to speak French to participate in this study abroad session.

 Montréal is the only French-speaking metropolis in North America and the second-largest French-speaking city in the world, but it's a tolerant place that over the years has made room for millions of immigrants who speak dozens of languages.
-Today about 15% of the 3.1 million people who live in the metropolitan area claim English as their mother tongue, and another 15% claim a language that's neither English nor French.
 The city's gentle acceptance has made it one of the world's most livable locales.
 Montreal is actually an island in the Saint Lawrence Seaway, and is located approximately 30 miles above the US/Canada border, due north from the intersection of New York state and Vermont.
 Montreal is easily accessible from the Eastern United States by rail, air, and automobile, though its unique mix of languages and cultures is more reminiscent of western Europe than North America.